corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/cryptoservice-configuration.md

 ## AWS CloudHSM

-Corda Enterprise nodes can be configured to generate keys in [AWS CloudHSM](https://aws.amazon.com/cloudhsm/)
+Corda Enterprise nodes can be configured to generate keys in [AWS CloudHSM](https://aws.amazon.com/cloudhsm/) using [AWS CloudHSM Software Library for Java](https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library.html).

+{{< note >}}
+See [Install and Use the AWS CloudHSM Software Library for Java](https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library-install.html) for the list of supported operating systems.
+{{< /note >}}

 In the ``node.conf``, the ``cryptoServiceName`` needs to be set to "AWS_CLOUD", and ``cryptoServiceConf`` should contain the path to a configuration file, the content of which is explained further down.